Nsane-FFXI/AbsorbWatch/README.md

 Version: 2025.9.1

 ## What it does
-Shows how much TP your Absorb-TP spell takes from party members’ targets.
+Tracks party members casting Absorb-TP.
 Puts a small box on your screen with:
 - Player name
 - TP stolen (colored by amount)
 - Time since last absorb
 - How many absorbs for that player

-It works only for players in your zone.
+It works only for players in your party.
 The box updates live and remembers its position.

 ## Install